My Son Sanctuary in Vietnam: Complete Visitor’s Guide (2026)

 The drive from Da Nang to My Son Sanctuary takes around one hour.
 You can visit independently, either with a taxi or your own motorbike, or join a tour.

 You can ride a motorbike to My Son Sanctuary from Da Nang.
-I rode from Hoi An to My Son, then from My Son to Da Nang.
+I rode from Old Town in Hoi An to My Son, then from My Son to Da Nang.
 The ride is moderate (not easy or difficult), with a blend of highways, two-lane roads, and dirt roads.

 Alternatively, join a My Son Sanctuary tour from Da Nang for door-to-door service.
 Most tours originate from Hoi An, but they offer pick-up and drop-off at hotels in Da Nang for a small surcharge.
 Here is an excellent My Son Sanctuary tour with a boat trip back to Hoi An.